alvyn-ly/DoTLeaflet/README.md

 ## 1. Description

-DoT Leaflet is a pre-customized intermediary toolkit that takes advantage of the Dept of Transportation's Salesforce resources to simplify map implementation.
+DoT Leaflet is a pre-customized intermediary toolkit that takes advantage of the Dept of Transportation's Salesforce resources to simplify Leaflet map implementation.
 It pre-loads tools for use that, with the set of an option, allows for additional functionality depending on where it is needed.

 DoT Leaflet is always a work in progress as more functionality will be always be requested and more unusual cases need to be accounted for.